Yumikat/js-tutorial/README.md

 <!-- Okay, so I got most of the parts working, albeit - in a very roundabout way.
 I KNOW there has to be better ways to do this...
 But, this is
 what I've been able to come up with so far.
 I am not sure why I cannot get the emoji to work out correctly....
 Oh nevermind - I guess I didn't have the updated CDN for font awesome.
-Well, I think I have all parts working now. -->
+Well, I think I have all parts working now.
+Tell me what you think-->